Restocked with picks, can the Seahawks rediscover their NFL draft magic and vault back into contention?

 They spoke repeatedly of the buzz in the air as the NFL draft looms in one week.

-“I can’t put my finger on it, but there’s a certain energy in his building right now,’’ Schneider said.
+“I can’t put my finger on it, but there’s a certain energy in this building right now,’’ Schneider said.
 “There’s a certain refreshness and juice.”

 It’s partly from the restoration of near normalcy after two years of COVID isolation.
 Cynics might even say that the departure of Russell Wilson has lightened the mood.
 But it stems mostly from their sense that the Seahawks have a golden opportunity to reshape the organization and build a new championship nucleus, just as the Carroll-Schneider brain trust did a decade earlier.